School Teacher’s Death During Childbirth Prompts $6.5M Verdict

 At some point during the process, Mrs. Perez was given a lethal amount of IV fluids, which she began coughing up through her lungs.
 The official cause of death was asphyxiation due to fluid build-up in the lungs.

 While the Kansas Supreme Court lifted the cap on pain and suffering damages, it has yet to lift the cap on bereavement damages, which are awarded to survivors in wrongful death actions.
 In this case, the jury awarded $1 million in bereavement damages which are still subject to a $250,000 cap according to state law.
 Their attorney, however, plans on challenging the constitutionality of the cap.

 Here in Florida, a similar battle was fought.
 Eventually, the Florida Supreme Court decided that damage caps (which were only established for medical malpractice cases) violated the State’s Equal Protection Amendment.

 Birth injuries suffered by mothers remain a serious problem here in the U.S. where we rank last of all developed nations in providing safe medical services to American mothers.
 Time and again, those in lower-income areas face problems with understaffed hospitals who provide substandard care to their patients, fail to follow up with mothers who have just given birth, or provide baffling medical procedures like administering enough IV fluids to drown a patient.

-If you’ve lost a loved one due to medical malpractice, talk to the Tampa medical malpractice attorneys at Masterson, Hoag & Smith today to set up a free consultation.
+If you’ve lost a loved one due to medical malpractice, talk to the St. Petersburg medical malpractice attorney at Masterson & Hoag, P.A. today to set up a free consultation.
 We can help.